Shahmasur, Nagorno-Karabakh

-Shahmasur (Շահմասուր) or Shahmansurlu (Şahmansurlu) is a village de facto in the Martakert Province of the breakaway Republic of Artsakh, de jure in the Kalbajar District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village has an ethnic Armenian-majority population, and also had an Armenian majority in 1989.
+Shahmasur (Շահմասուր) or Shahmansurlu (Şahmansurlu) is a village located in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

 Historical heritage sites

 Historical heritage sites in and around the village include a cemetery from between the 11th and 13th centuries, the 12th/13th-century church of Khachin Dzor (Խաչին ձոր), an 18th/19th-century cemetery, a 19th-century church, and a 19th-century spring monument.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a house of culture, a school, and a medical centre.

 Demographics

 The village had 139 inhabitants in 2005, and 148 inhabitants in 2015.